loader image

 • Day 5: Pisang Bound

 (Overnight altitude: 3,200m) Time to lace up those boots and hit the trail!
-On this leg of the Annapurna Circuit Trek, we trek from Chame (2,710m) to Pisang (3,200m) through lush pine forests, across epic suspension bridges, and beneath jaw‑dropping mountain views.
-It’s a steady climb with rewarding scenery challenging enough to feel like an adventure, but nothing too wild.
-By the time we roll into Pisang, we’ll be ready to kick back and gear up for what comes next.
+On this leg of the Annapurna Circuit, our trek from Chame to Pisang takes us from 2,710m to 3,200m.
+We walk through lush pine forests, cross epic suspension bridges, and enjoy jaw-dropping mountain views.
+It’s a steady climb with rewarding scenery challenging enough to feel like a true adventure, but never too wild.
+By the time we roll into Pisang, we’re ready to kick back, soak up the vibe, and gear up for what comes next.

 • Day 6: Manang MAgic